AnggaR96s/Reforestation/README.md

-## My friend said to me: "What rhymes with orange" I said: "no it doesn't"
+## I’m only familiar with 25 letters in the English language.
+I don’t know why.